jackiehjm/stx-docs/doc/source/releasenotes/r5_release.rst

   They usually do not meet worker nodes' minimum requirements but now they can be managed by StarlingX.

-..
-TODO: This guide is not merged as of 25May21.
   Guide: :doc:`Deploy Edgeworker Nodes </deploy/deploy-edgeworker-nodes>`

 * SNMP v3 support